moodleulpgc/moodle41ulpgc/theme/boost_union/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

-#### Background image

-This setting is already available in the Moodle core theme Boost.
-For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme
-Please note: This will not override the setting "theme_boost_campus | loginbackgroundimage" which means that the pictures uploaded to the login page background will be displayed anyway.

 #### Tab "SCSS"

 In this tab there are the following settings: